MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/align-missing-fields-error.md

 ## Cause

 A field of a record exists in Copilot for Sales but not in CRM.
-The field is removed from CRM after an administrator has configured fields of the record from [administrator settings in Copilot for Sales](/microsoft-sales-copilot/administrator-settings-for-viva-sales).
+The field is removed from the CRM after an administrator has configured fields of the record from the [Copilot for Sales administrator settings](/microsoft-sales-copilot/administrator-settings-for-viva-sales).

 ## Resolution